-Everyday food and drink, like tea, coffee, red wine often cause stains on your teeth and just brushing won’t shift them.
+Like tea, coffee, red wine, everyday food and drink often cause stains on your teeth and just brushing won’t shift them.
 A twice-yearly professional clean will help to remove them.

 It can act as a mini check-up

-You might really hate seeing your dentist (despite the fact that he or she is lovely…), so you have made a compromise of one dentist visit and two hygienist visits a year.
-Alternatively, you may work away a lot – you have a dentist in Dublin but you spend most of your time in London – so a hygienist is a good solution.
-Your hygienist can spot problems like loose fillings, decay and so on and so can refer you if necessary.
+You might really hate seeing your dentist (even though he or she is lovely…), so you have made a compromise of one dentist visit and two hygienist visits a year.
+Alternatively, you may work away a lot – you have a dentist in Dublin, but you spend most of your time in London – so a hygienist is a good solution.
+Your hygienist can spot problems like loose fillings, decay and so on and refer you if necessary.
+Should this occur, you may need to consider dental procedures such as dental implants in tamarac.
 Otherwise, the problems may have gone unnoticed for several more months.

 It’s good for your general health

 Dental infections and poor dental hygiene is linked to other conditions like respiratory problems, diabetes and even heart disease.
 If your dental hygiene is as good as possible, you’ll feel – and be – better.

 You’ll not only have a thorough cleaning when you visit your hygienist, but you’ll also be having a screening for various other conditions like oral cancers, as well as advice on preventing them.